jibingl/CCNA-CCNP/BGP.md

 MED        | `(config)# route-map primary_med_inbound permit 10` <br> `(config-route-map)# set metric 50`
 NEXT HOP   | `(config-router)# neighbor 192.168.44.1 next-hop-self`

-## AS_PATH
+### AS_PATH
 The AS_PATH attribute is a list of all ASes that a specific route passes through to reach a specified network.
 When a router is advertising a BGP route, the AS_PATH attribute is first created empty.
 Each time the route is advertised from one AS to another, the AS_PATH attribute is modified to prepend the ASN of the router that advertised the route.

 Routers use the AS_PATH attribute to detect and prevent loops.
 For example, a router drops any route in which its own ASN is part of the AS_PATH attribute.

 Private ASNs are not globally unique, hence, they cannot be leaked to the Internet.
 To achieve this goal, routers must strip the private ASNs from the AS_PATH attribute list before the routes are advertised to the Internet.

-## Local Preference (LOCAL_PREF)
+### LOCAL_PREF
-A router sending IBGP update packets will include the LOCAL_PREF attribute.
+A router sending iBGP update packets will include the LOCAL_PREF attribute.
 This attribute indicates the degree of preference for one BGP route over the others when an AS has multiple routes to another AS.
-The LOCAL_PREF attribute is always advertised to IBGP neighbors and never advertised to EBGP peers, hence, it is exchanged only among routers within the same AS.
+The LOCAL_PREF attribute is always advertised to iBGP neighbors and never advertised to eBGP peers, hence, it is exchanged only among routers within the same AS.
 The BGP route with the highest LOCAL_PREF value is preferred.
 ```
 (config)# route-map primary_outbound permit 10
 (config-route-map)# set local-preference 150